CorradoLanera/gpteasyr/README.md

 #> ✔ Parse the response
 #> • Check whether request failed and return parsed
 #> ✔ Check whether request failed and return parsed
-#> ℹ Tries: 1.
+#> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 90.
+#> ℹ Response token used: 100.
-#> ℹ Total token used: 119.
+#> ℹ Total token used: 129.

 str(res)
 #> List of 2
-#>  $ content: chr "The last course taught by Professor [Name] was \"Advanced Topics in Environmental Science.\" This course focuse"| __truncated__
+#>  $ content: chr "The last course that the professor conducted was a graduate-level seminar on \"Post-Colonial Literature and The"| __truncated__
 #>  $ tokens :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 90
+#>   ..$ completion_tokens: int 100
-#>   ..$ total_tokens     : int 119
+#>   ..$ total_tokens     : int 129
 get_content(res)
-#> [1] "The last course taught by Professor [Name] was \"Advanced Topics in Environmental Science.\" This course focused on leading-edge issues in the field, such as climate change mitigation strategies, sustainable resource management, and emerging technologies for environmental conservation.
-The students engaged in lively discussions, hands-on fieldwork, and research projects to explore the latest scientific and policy developments in environmental studies.
-The course received positive feedback from students, who appreciated its relevance to current environmental challenges."
+#> [1] "The last course that the professor conducted was a graduate-level seminar on \"Post-Colonial Literature and Theory.\" The course explored post-colonial literature from various regions and examined the ways in which authors have tackled issues of identity, power dynamics, and societal change in the aftermath of colonization.
+The students engaged with both theoretical texts and literary works in order to analyze and discuss important themes related to post-colonialism.
+The course culminated in a final research project where students could pursue more in-depth"
 get_tokens(res)
-#> [1] 119
+#> [1] 129
 get_tokens(res, "prompt")
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                90               119
+#>                29               100               129
 ```

 ## Easy prompt-assisted creation